GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 ```

 - `ll` is important for understanding more about files in our system
-  - By just entering `ll` it is the same as entering `ll .`, which is your current directory
+  - Entering `ll` yields the same result as entering `ll .`, which is your current directory
     - You can specify a single file to reduce the amount of information provided in the output.
-In your user directory you can try `ll .bashrc`
+You can try `ll ~/.bashrc`
-- In the output there is a 10-character section comprising of certain letters or dashes (-) indicating file permissions
+- The output contains a 10-character section comprised of letters or dashes (-) indicating file permissions
   - The first digit is usually `l`, `d`, or `-` meaning link, directory, or file
   - `rwx` stand for read, write, execute respectively
     - The 3 instances of them mean `owner`, `group`, and `world`
   - The digit is the number of hard links
-  - Username of the files owner
+  - Username of the entry's owner
-  - Group that owns the file
+  - Group that owns the entry
   - Size in bytes
   - Date and time of last modification (timestamp modified in `touch`)